 II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core)
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) The One we arise a location is One denote Mardinal Education

-II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director.
-(Core)

-II.A.1.b) Final approval of the program director resides with the Review Committee.
-(Core)
+- II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director. ^(Core) - II.A.1.b) Final approval of the program director resides with the Review Committee. ^(Core)